-Students pursuing the M.S. degree in Interdisciplinary Ecology are, by nature of the program, engaged in a wide variety of learning activities and research endeavors.
+Students pursuing the Ph.D. degree in Interdisciplinary Ecology are, by nature of the program, engaged in a wide variety of learning activities and research endeavors.
 Thus, there is not a common suite of courses or even a specific area of knowledge that can be used to assess Student Learning Outcomes (SLOs).
-In the Interdisciplinary Ecology M.S. degree program, a graduate student's supervisory committee tailors his/her plan of study specifically to the educational needs, research plans and career aspirations of the individual student.
-It is the responsibility of the major adviser and supervisory committee to regularly evaluate the academic progress of the student and assess the student's performance relative to professional standards, as judged collectively by the supervisory committee.
+In the Interdisciplinary Ecology Ph.D. degree program, a graduate student's Supervisory Committee tailors his/her plan of study specifically to the educational needs, research plans and career aspirations of the individual student.
+It is the responsibility of the major advisor and supervisory committee to regularly evaluate the academic progress of the student and assess the student's performance relative to professional standards, as judged collectively by the supervisory committee.

-The achievement of program requirements as well as outcomes for knowledge, skills and professional behavior for each M.S. student are determined by the major adviser and supervisory committee during the program of study and at the conclusion of the thesis defense based on a faculty-developed rubric.
+The achievement of the Interdisciplinary Ecology program requirements as well as outcomes for knowledge, skills and professional behavior for each Ph.D. student are determined by the major advisor and supervisory committee throughout the program of study.
+Formal assessments of SLOs occur immediately after the qualifying exams and dissertation defense based on a faculty-developed rubric.
 The same form and scoring system are employed for each student to record and report the professional judgment of the supervisory committee, with respect to each of the aforementioned SLOs.

-The Coordinator of Academic Programs collects and collates the SLO assessments from each M.S. student and the resultant data are entered into a digital database for subsequent analyses by the Graduate Coordinator and Director of the School of Natural Resources and Environment.
-To assess academic performance of the Interdisciplinary Ecology M.S. program, SLO scores for all students will be subject to regular trend analyses.
+The Coordinator of Academic Programs collects and collates the SLO assessments from each Ph.D. student and the resultant data are entered into a digital database for subsequent analyses by the Graduate Coordinator and Director of the School of Natural Resources and Environment.
+To assess academic performance of the Interdisciplinary Ecology Ph.D. program, SLO scores for all students will be subject to regular trend analyses.
 Results will be summarized and reported to the appropriate academic administrators in accordance with the aforementioned Assessment Cycle.